hash2430/French_EN_NMT/ReadMe.md

 * Training set: Multi30k dataset (29,000 French and English sentences, each)
 * Memory efficiency: Bucket sampler implemented for similar sentence-length within batch
 * Word representation: nn.Embedding, not transferred from Word2vec or other representations
+* Seq2seq with attention:
     * GRU-based encoder, decoder for source and target language sequence, respectively.
     * Dot product & concat attention for aligning source language and target language.

 # 4. TODO
 * Transferring word representation from Word2vec or Glove will improve the score.